 In the winter, Cranberry Glazed Chili Chicken Wings find their way to our appy trays.
-Honey Lime Garlic Wings and Chipotle Honey Mustard Glazed Chicken Wings are favourites for summer picnics.
+Honey Lime Garlic Wings and Chipotle Honey Mustard Glazed Chicken Wings and Air Fryer Honey Garlic Chicken Wings are favourites for summer picnics.
 This week, however, I'm all over these air fryer wings with the most delicious garlic parmesan sauce!

 These flavours are so popular that I've created a recipe for Air Fryer Garlic Parmesan Chicken thighs and breasts, too.

 chicken wings: split into wingettes and drumettes so they'll fit in an air fryer

 Parmesan cheese: fresh, finely grated Parmigiano-Reggiano is best, and has the most flavour, but the powdered sprinkle-style Parmesan cheese that comes in a plastic container can be substituted.
 Shredded Parmesan sold in plastic packages will not work as well.
 Some pre-grated cheese has a coating that may prevent it from melting and sticking to the wings.

 baking powder: the "secret ingredient" that makes these wings so crispy

 smoked paprika: adds a wonderful smoky spiciness and a warm colour